Flagsmith/flagsmith-docs/docs/managing-features.md

 !!! note
     This feature is currently in beta.
 Please contact us if you need more help with this feature!

-You can also create Multi-Variate Flags.
-Multi-Variate flags have their flag values defined as a list.
+You can create a Multivariate Flag if you want the `Flag Value` to be one value out of a selection that you define.
 Each Environment within a Project can then define and select which value to return based on this list.
+Multivariate Flags are useful in 2 core use-cases:

+1. You want to be able to control the `Flag Value` from a pre-selected list.
+2. You want to run an A/B test.
+[Learn more here](/ab-testing/).

 Multi-Variate Flag values are defined as a "Control" and "Variations".
 The Control value is always sent as the Flag Value when you get the Flags for the Environment without passing in a [User Identity](/managing-identities/).